Outside the Classroom

 Creative, Performance or Exhibit Opportunities

 Develop artistic, physical, technical, management or production skills through intensive embodied and/or practice-based experiences.
-This may include rehearsals, performances, large ensembles, solo recitals and other forms of music performance.
+This may include rehearsals, performances, large ensembles, solo recitals and other forms of music performance for academic credit.
 Many creative experiential opportunities for photography, videography, theatre, music and radio production, and dance exist at Trent, most notably in Cultural Studies and Indigenous Studies.

 Engage with an organization, business, or industry to identify issues or opportunities and develop solutions or strategies to industry problems. (e.g., consulting projects)